philrz/super/book/src/super-sql/intro.md

 and produces any computed sequence of output values and _all data references are limited to these inputs and outputs_.
-Since there is just one sequence of values, it may be referenced as special value with a special name, which for SuperSQL is the value `this`.
+Since there is just one sequence of values, it may be referenced as a special value with a special name, which for SuperSQL is the value `this`.

-This scoping model can be summarized as follows:
+The pipe scoping model can be summarized as follows:
 * all input is referenced as a single value called `this`, and
 * all output is emitted into a single value called `this`.